 a noble suite of reception rooms, 18 bed and dressing rooms, ample domestic offices, stabling and agricultural buildings, excellent gardens and ornamental grounds, fishing pool and shrubberies, lodge, four cottages, a fine park, splendidly timbered with magnificent avenue half a mile in length, and ornamental lake formed by the River Blythe.

 The purchaser of Malvern Hall in 1896 was David Troman, a bedstead manufacturer from Birmingham.
 After years of neglect the hall was in a poor condition so David Troman reduced the height of the building, removing the top storey.
 He also added bow windows and balustrading.
-A plan of his additions, approved by Solihull Council in June 1909, is at the Core Library, Solihull (ref.: SOL/PS/1/2/1315).
+A plan of his additions, approved by Solihull Council in June 1909, is held at the Core Library, Solihull and attached here as a PDF (ref.: SOL-PS-1-2-1315).

-Malvern Hall was bought in 1915 by Horace Brueton, a Birmingham industrialist, racehorse breeder and bookmaker.
-He seems to have made few changes to the house and sold it in 1926 to Solihull Rural Distict Council.
-It subsequently became home to a succession of schools – most recently, from September 2020, Solihull Preparatory School
+Horace Brueton, a Birmingham industrialist, racehorse breeder and bookmaker.
+He seems to have made few changes to the house and sold it in 1926 to Warwickshire Education Committee for the sum of £5,700 (Banbury Guardian, 25th February 1926).
+It subsequently became home to a succession of schools – most recently, from September 2020, Solihull Preparatory School.

 If you have any further information on Malvern Hall’s history, please let us know.